tapioca24/p5.capture/scripts/README.template.md

 ## Limitations

+- Multiple instances is not supported
-With [p5.js instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode), only one instance can be used.
-Currently p5.capture does not support multiple instances.
+  - In [p5.js instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode), only one instance can be used
+- Module bundlers is not supported

 ## Donation